 Outreach is a compilation of individual efforts to help people in need: in the community, within our parish, or wherever a need is recognized in the world.
 The Outreach team coordinates hands-on involvement and the distribution of parish outreach funds.
 The projects that we are currently involved with are:

-- Somerset County Food Bank.
+• Somerset County Food Bank.
 St. Martin’s serves at the food bank handing out food on Saturdays for the months of May and August.
+In addition, food collections are made semi-annually and taken to the food pantry.

-- Interfaith Hospitality Network.
+• Housing, Outreach, Multifamily, Empowerment (HOME), formerly the Interfaith Hospitality Network.
 St. Martin’s is in charge of helping out the homeless who are staying at the Pluckemin Presbyterian Church 3 evenings a year.
 One person or a team prepares dinner for 2-3 families and serves the meal.
-Another person or team is present with the families after dinner, and then a third team sleeps overnight.
-This is a very rewarding hand on ministry.
+Another team is present with the families after dinner, and then sleeps overnight.
+This is a very rewarding hands on ministry.
+During the pandemic the families were housed in hotels and parishioners made meals for them and at Easter, baskets of toys and candy were distributed for the children.

 Other ways to help include:

-- Making ziti for S.H.I.P.
+• Making ziti and other casseroles for S.H.I.P.
 (Samaritan Homeless Interim Program)

-- Staffing the Mobile Soup Kitchen.
-A driver and two helpers are needed to run SHIP’s Mobile Soup Kitchen at the United Reformed Church in Somerville on the third Wednesday of each month.
+• Staffing the Mobile Soup Kitchen.
+Two helpers are needed to run SHIP’s Mobile Soup Kitchen at Sacred Heart Church in Manville on the third Wednesday of each month.
+Easter baskets were also donated to S.H.I.P. for distribution from the Mobile Soup Kitchen.

 Additionally, the outreach team identifies specific groups to support with financial contributions.
 These include: Somerset County Food Bank, Jail Chaplaincy of Somerset County, S.H.I.P., Chaplaincy to the Elderly, Trinity Cathedral (the cathedral church of our Diocese of New Jersey), Appalachia Service Project, an Orphanage in India for children affected by 2004 tsunami, and our fair share of the Diocesan Mission that supports the diocese and Episcopal missions in the world at large.